dashed-slug/wallets/readme.txt

 == Changelog ==

+= 2.10.0 =
+- Improve: Better knockout bindings in frontend.
+Bindings applied to UI elements only, not entire page.
+Allows for playing nice with other knockout code.
+- Add: The wallets viewmodel is now available for inheritance under the global wp object.
+Allows for extensions that modify the UI.
+- Add: Tradesatoshi added to list of available exchange rate providers.
+- Fix: Issue where database tables were not created on new installs.
+- Fix: Race condition between uninstall script and cron job that caused unaccepted transactions to transition into pending state.
+- Improve: Bumped the included knockout distribution to latest version, 3.5.0-pre.

 = 2.9.0 =
 - Add: Notifications can now be sent either as emails or as BuddyPress private messages (or both).